Convergence of the pruning processes of stable Galton-Watson trees

 \section{Abstract}

-{Since the work of Aldous and Pitman (1998) \cite{AldousPitman1998b}, several authors have studied the pruning processes of Galton-Watson trees and their continuous analogue L\'evy trees.
+Since the work of Aldous and Pitman (1998) \cite{AldousPitman1998b}, several authors have studied the pruning processes of Galton-Watson trees and their continuous analogue L\'evy trees.
 In \cite{LohrVoisinWinter2015}, L\"ohr, Voisin and Winter (2015) introduced the space of bi-measure $\mathbb{R}$-trees equipped with the so-called {\em leaf sampling weak vague topology} which allows them to unify the discrete and the continuous picture by considering them as instances of the same Feller-continuous Markov process with different initial conditions.
 Moreover, the authors show that these so-called pruning processes converge in the Skorokhod space of c\`adl\`ag paths with values in the space of bi-measure $\mathbb{R}$-trees, whenever the initial bi-measure $\mathbb{R}$-trees converge.

-In this paper we first provide an example to the above principle by verifying that a sequence of suitably rescaled critical conditioned Galton-Watson trees whose offspring distributions lie in the domain of attraction of a stable law of index $\alpha \in (1,2]$ converge to the $\alpha$-stable L\'evy-tree in the leaf-sampling weak converge.
-Secondly, we strengthen the results of \cite{LohrVoisinWinter2015} and show that the convergence holds in the Skorokhod space of c\`adl\`ag (rooted measure) $\mathbb{R}$-tree-valued functions equipped with the Gromov-Hausdorff weak topology. }
+In this paper we provide an application to the above principle by verifying that a sequence of suitably rescaled critical conditioned Galton-Watson trees whose offspring distributions lie in the domain of attraction of a stable law of index $\alpha \in (1,2]$ converge to the $\alpha$-stable L\'evy-tree in the leaf-sampling weak vague topology.